Gap Year Programs in Canada

 Health & Safety

 Health and Safety in Canada

 Canada generally doesn't have widespread diseases.
-So if you’re scared of needles, don’t be afraid, you don’t need tons of vaccinations to visit the country.
-However, you should always take precaution as Canada’s weather can be intense and hypothermia is a real concern.
+So if you’re scared of needles, don’t be afraid.
+You don’t need tons of vaccinations to visit the country.
+However, you should always take precautions as Canada’s weather can be intense, and hypothermia is a real concern.
 Stay warm, stay dry, and know your limits when traveling throughout the country.
 For more info, visit the Health Canada website.

 View the latest job postings on our job board.
 A great way to earn work experience during your gap year!

 What kind of visa do I need for a gap year in Canada?

 Like Australia and New Zealand, Canada offers a working holiday visa that permits young adults from specific countries to work and travel within Canada freely.
 Additionally, the International Experience Canada (IEC) work permit provides eligible gappers to work and travel in Canada through a recognized organization.
 Check your eligibility and apply for a visa at the Visit Canada website.